Oncosiphon suffruticosus

 Onocosiphon suffruticosus (often spelled suffruticosum), commonly known as the shrubby mayweed, is a flowering plant native to Namibia and the Western Cape and Northern Cape provinces of South Africa.
-Additionally, it can now be found in France, Australia, and the USA.
+Additionally, it can now be found in France, Australia, and the US.

 Description

 Shrubby mayweed is an annual plant, flowering from September to December in barren, sandy soils, such as the shores of salt marshes.
 The bisexual flowers consists of many yellow buttons around 5 mm in diameter composed only of disc florets, with a corymb inflorescence that can grow to be up to 30 cm wide.
 It grows knee-high (around 50 cm tall) and has feathery gray-green leaves that have pinnatisect and glabrous morphology and an irritating smell.

 It produces fruits that are brown in color with white tufts of hairs that help in wind dispersal.
 The seeds are wind dispersed after production from October to January.
 Unlike some of it relatives (Foveolina and Pentzia) its fruits do not contain myxogenic cells so when they contact water they cannot take it in to store for germination.